lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 ![DAG](https://assets.datacamp.com/production/repositories/2079/datasets/2d3a0b3b5a2f6f084658a87f5d942bc77d9fe28f/ch3-v2-classic-confounder.png)

 `@script`
-One powerful approach to identifying confounding is to draw graphs such as this one.
-This type of graph is called a directed acyclic graph or DAG.
-Creating DAGs help by making hypothetical causal pathways explicit and linked.
+One powerful approach to identifying confounding is to draw graphs such as this one, which is called a directed acyclic graph or DAG.
+Each variable is called a node, and the causal or hypothetical link between variables is called an edge.
+Creating DAGs helps as it makes hypothetical causal pathways explicit.

 ---
 ## Identifying adjustment variables with dagitty